fatimaz-ai/CineStats/README.md

 - Vanilla HTML/CSS/JS frontend

 ## A note on how this was built
-I built the backend logic myself — API integration, genre analysis, personality/recommendation logic, and the comment system.
+I built the backend logic myself: API integration, genre analysis, personality/recommendation logic, and the comment system.
 For the frontend design, I worked closely with AI assistance to shape the visual direction.
 I spent the weeks before this project learning Python fundamentals and understand how the code works.